anican/CIBL/README.md

 # CIBL
-CIBL is a minimal Lisp implementation built in C as a personal linguistics project.
+CIBL is two separate minimal Lisp implementation built in C and Python respectively as a personal linguistics project.
 I intend to use CIBL for educational purposes as part of my work teaching programming workshops for UW CSE Outreach.

 ## Naming and Influences (/ˈkɪbəl/)
-CIBL's Influenced By Lisp! :smile:
+CIBL Is Basically Lisp! :smile: (I couldn't resist the recursive acronym)

 ## Syntax and Design
 Build on OSX.
 Support for Windows, OSX, and Linux